takari/team-documentation/en/04-lifecycle/01-chapter4.markdown

 The 'takari-jar' packaging defines new lifecycle bindings for your build and replaces the default plugins for the 'jar' packaging with their Takari counterparts.
+The Maven resources, compiler, jar, install and deploy plugins are replaced.
 Using the 'takari-jar' packaging is the easiest way to adopt all the new features.

 Alternatively you can use only a specific part, e.g. the new compiler goals only,